abdrahmansoltan/Learning-Notes/Angular/2-Angular.md

 Angular uses modules to `bundle` different components into packages

-It's where we import components so that Angular knows that they exists
+It's where we import components so that Angular knows that they exist

 - BrowserModule
 - CommonModule